danielohuber/CopyScriptUsingMD5/README.md

 Still analyzing

 Most likely issue is davfs2 protocol for cloud setup..
 Will need to do some performance runs on python and setting up dictionaries.

+using new usb stick, first test looks much better.